COLLEGE INTERNSHIPS & TRAINEESHIPS IN 2021

 Depending on your nationality different regulations and statutes apply:

-All citizens of EU and EEA nations except for Croatia only need a valid internship agreement between themselves and their future employer.
+All citizens of EU and EEA nations only need a valid internship agreement between themselves and their future employer.
 There are no restrictions regarding the field or industry the internship is in.
 Furthermore, no work permit is required.
-In the event that you are paid over 150 EUR per month, you are required to take out Dutch basic health insurance.

 Administrative requirements and paperwork

 Legal paperwork aside, college internships are a three-way agreement between you, your university and the company you're interning for.
-Before you embark on the search for an internship, make sure to be up to date on the various requirements, forms, and expectations that are required of you.
-Don't hesitate to reach out to your study coordinator or various other student organizations for more personalized information!
+Before you embark on the search for an internship, make sure to be up to date on the various requirements & mandatory forms.
+Don't hesitate to reach out to your study coordinator if you are in doubt.

 Before you start